Design rule checking (DRC)#

-• Back-drill stub / depth verification.
+• Back-drill stub and depth verification

 Examples#